 - UKRRP: £850

 - EuropeRRP: €999

 - AustraliaRRP: AU$1799

 Certified as a 4K source component by THX, the DP-UB9000 is the most ambitious UHD Blu-ray player we’ve seen from Panasonic.
 Featuring formidable build quality and a class-defining specification, this disc player is uniquely designed to cope with the rocky terrain of today’s HDR landscape.

-Not only is it compatible with standard HDR10 and Dolby Vision, it also promises support for platters embracing HDR10+, the dynamic metadata open standard championed by 20th Century Fox and others.
+Not only is it compatible with standard HDR10 and Dolby Vision, it also promises support for platters embracing HDR10+, the dynamic metadata open standard championed by Samsung and others.

 If you want to cover all bases, this is the player you’ll hanker after.